Californians for Population Stabilization

 Californians for Population Stabilization (CAPS) is a non-profit California organization founded in 1986 which works to "preserve California's future through the stabilization of our state's human population".
 CAPS was the former Californian branch of the Zero Population Growth (ZPG) organization.

 Overview

 Its aim is to help advance state policies and programs designed to stabilize the population at a level which they feel "will preserve a good quality of life for all Californians".
 It asserts that the current growth of population is "unsustainable" and contributes to a growing strain on the environment and infrastructure.

 Immigration

 CAPS supports immigration reduction.
 In 1993, CAPS filed a lawsuit against Hewlett Packard alleging that HP was violating California labor laws and paid residents of India who came to the U.S. below-market wages as contract programmers.
 The lawsuit was first publicized on CBS's 60 Minutes.
 CAPS claimed that such wage practices would drive down wages for U.S. workers.
 CAPS ultimately lost the lawsuit.

+CAPS has been described by the Southern Poverty Law Center as an "anti-immigrant hate group".
+Until 2017, CAPS' director of public affairs was a documented neo-nazi.